-NAFTA dispute resolution mechanism critical: Canada
+Canada, Mexico to discuss how to handle NAFTA talks: sources

 3 Min Read

-OTTAWA (Reuters) - Canada believes it is critical for NAFTA to have a dispute resolution mechanism, a senior official said on Tuesday, setting up a potential clash with Washington when talks to renegotiate the pact begin.
+The working-level talks are scheduled to take place in Ottawa, said the sources, who asked to remain anonymous given the sensitivity of the situation.

+"The two sides will be looking for areas where they can work together," said one of the sources.

-The United States on Monday released its goals for the talks, which aim to update an agreement that came into force in 1994.
+The meeting was scheduled before the United States on Monday released its goals for negotiations to update the North American Free Trade (NAFTA), which came into force in 1994.

+Washington's wish list contains potentially contentious items such as cutting the U.S. trade deficit with Mexico and Canada, boosting enforcement of labor standards and eliminating a trade dispute mechanism -- all of which will be discussed by the Canadian and Mexican delegations, said one source.

+Earlier on Tuesday, Canada's ambassador to Washington said it was critical for NAFTA to have a dispute resolution mechanism.

-These include a desire to ditch the Chapter 19 dispute settlement mechanism that has hindered the United States from pursuing anti-dumping and anti-subsidy cases against Mexican and Canadian firms.
+The administration of U.S. President Donald Trump wants to ditch the Chapter 19 mechanism that has hindered the United States from pursuing anti-dumping and anti-subsidy cases against Mexican and Canadian firms.

-"There are may things they raised where we take quite a different position.
-We think it's critical to have some kind of a dispute resolution mechanism incorporated - it was in 1994 and it continues to be," said David MacNaughton, Canada's ambassador to Washington.
+"There are many things they raised where we take quite a different position.
+We think it's critical to have some kind of a dispute resolution mechanism incorporated -- it was in 1994 and it continues to be," said envoy David MacNaughton.

 "Whether or not ... (it) can be improved or modernized, I think we're up for discussion on that," he said in televised remarks to reporters in Edmonton, Alberta.